jan-ferdinand/zudoku/index.md

 ### challenge

-Now it's Victor's turn.
+Now it\'s Victor\'s turn.
-Theoretically, he could just turn all or some cards around – but that way he'd learn something about the solution!
+Theoretically, he could just turn all or some cards around – but that way he\'d learn something about the solution!
-Instead, Victor chooses whether he wants to check the Sudoku's rows, or the columns, or the boxes.
+Instead, Victor chooses whether he wants to check the Sudoku\'s rows, or the columns, or the boxes.
 <label for="mn-randomness" class="margin-toggle">⊕</label><input type="checkbox" id="mn-randomness" class="margin-toggle"/>
 <span class="marginnote">
-	It's best that Victor's choice is as random as possible, for example by rolling a die: rolling 1 or 2 means checking rows, 3 and 4 mean checking columns, and 5 and 6 mean boxes.
+	It\'s best that Victor\'s choice is as random as possible, for example by rolling a die: rolling 1 or 2 means checking rows, 3 and 4 mean checking columns, and 5 and 6 mean boxes.
 </span>